Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Methodology

 To investigate randomization effects, we selected different randomization strategies based on their conceptual differences, see Figure \ref{fig:Approach}:

 \begin{itemize} \item \textbf{Ideal simulation} -- The simulation environment does not include any randomization parameter relevant for Sim2Real transfer.

 \item \textbf{Fine-tuning} -- It uses a model pre-trained on an ideal simulation as the starting point.
-The model is further trained sequentially for each of the randomization parameters of interest, one at a time.
+The model is further trained sequentially for each randomization parameters of interest, one at a time.

 \item \textbf{Curriculum learning} -- It uses a model pre-trained on an ideal simulation as the starting point.
 The model is further trained sequentially with an increasing number of randomized parameters.